JureSeselj/connect-circle/README.md

 ## Design

 The idea of the design was taken from [Prime React](https://www.primefaces.org/primereact/).
 It helped to create clean and attractive design.
 The simplicity of the design was also taken into consideration as it was a main goal to keep users' attention on the functionality of the application.

+### Color Palette

+### Typography

+The typography was designed to be readable and easy to use.

+Font-family: Roboto, Helvetica Neue Light, sans-serif;

+This font-families are coming from Prime React.